halfson/open-dobot-gui/README.md

 -implement incrememntal move functions

--much more, but too tired to list it all
+-much more, too lazy to list it all